Seville, FL

 171 people

-As of 2023, 12.9% of Seville, FL residents (150 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 12.9% of Seville, FL residents (150 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Seville, FL was 13.1%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Seville, FL compared to that of it's neighboring and parent geographies.